-- Where physical distancing cannot be maintained between individual children, it is important to maintain at least four meters between groups of children (preferred) or cohorts of children (i.e. two groups of children can be in the same room provided the groups do not intermingle and provided four metres of space is maintained between the two groups). - Whenever possible, assign children and staff to a group and keep them together throughout the day. - For childcare centres with larger total numbers of children on site, each cohort or maximum total group size should be no more than 30 children.
-Smaller group sizes are preferable. - Where possible, staff and children should remain with the same group each day. - Siblings should be grouped together when reasonable (e.g. siblings are within the same age range).
-Siblings are not required to physically distance from each other (e.g. siblings can hug, be within two metres/six feet of each other), even if they are in different groups within the childcare setting. - Groups should not be in shared spaces (including indoor and outdoor, hallways, entrances, foyers) at the same time (e.g. stagger individual group times on the playground).
-Where this is not possible, physical distancing between groups is required. - Child care settings should keep daily records that include the names of the children and staff participating in each group. - Limit staff to one site, if possible.
+- It is important to maintain at least four meters between groups/cohorts of children (i.e. two groups of children can be in the same room provided the groups do not intermingle and provided four metres of space is maintained between the two groups). - Whenever possible, assign children and staff to a group and keep them together throughout the day. - For child care centres with larger total numbers of children on site, each cohort or maximum total group size should be no more than 48 children (not including staff) effective September 7, 2021.
+Smaller group sizes are preferable. - It is important to note that larger group/cohort sizes may lead more children and staff being identified as close contacts and required to self-isolate if there is a confirmed positive COVID-19 case within the group/cohort. - Where possible, staff and children should remain with the same group/cohort each day. - Siblings should be grouped together when reasonable (e.g. siblings are within the same age range).
+Siblings do not need to physically distance from each other (e.g. siblings can hug, be within two metres/six feet of each other), even if they are in different groups within the child care facility. - Groups/cohorts should not be in shared spaces (including indoor and outdoor, hallways, entrances, foyers) at the same time (e.g. stagger individual group times on the playground).
+Where this is not possible, physical distancing between groups/cohorts is required. - Child care facilities should keep daily records that include the names of the children and staff participating in each group/cohort. - Limit staff to one site, if possible.